vimeo/laravel/README.md

 #### Facades\Vimeo

-This facade will dynamically pass static method calls to the 'vimeo' object in the ioc container which by default is the `VimeoManager` class.
+This facade will dynamically pass static method calls to the `vimeo` object in the ioc container which by default is the `VimeoManager` class.

 #### VimeoServiceProvider